 - Depending on the time and location, some metered parking spots are off limits (closed) during certain peak hours.
 These meters can be identified by either looking around for signs posted indicating that you can't park during certain times of day and/or are displayed on/inside the individual meters.
 This means that you can not park at certain meters, even if you pay, during certain peak (rush hour) times of the day.

 - When you see a parking meter that is bagged i.e. covered with a leather type cover, this means that a local downtown company has pre-bought the metered parking space and it has been reserved for the companies use only.

 Government Parking Lots

 Most all of the Tennessee Government parking lots, excluding Metro Nashville lots, offer free parking after normal business hours and on weekends.
-There are about eight to ten of these lots located in the Downtown Area and they all will have signs posted identifying them as such.
+There are about eight to 10 of these lots located in the downtown area, and they all will have signs posted identifying them as such.